 Firstly, investigate the underlying causes of your blood sugar imbalance to determine if restoring it to the normal levels is possible.
 In the case of type 1 diabetes, damage to the pancreas is irreversible, so currently, there is no cure for type 1 diabetes.

-For other types such as gestational diabetes, if you can manage the acute phase of pancreatitis, or the period of hormonal changes during pregnancy, there is still a chance to restore blood sugar back to normal levels.
+For other types such as gestational diabetes, if you can manage the acute phase of pancreatitis, or the period of hormonal changes during pregnancy, there may still be a chance to restore blood sugar back to normal levels.

-After knowing the causes of your diabetes, start planning your recovery goals.
-As everyone has a different definition of “recovery,” it’s important to set goals and follow through to help you achieve your goals.
+Once you understand the causes of your diabetes, start planning your recovery goals.
+Since everyone defines “recovery” differently, it’s important to set specific goals and follow through to achieve them.

 Common Ways to Treat Diabetes

-Depending on the underlying cause of diabetes, individuals with type 1 diabetes typically rely on insulin therapy, while those with type 2 diabetes can choose between oral or insulin therapy, depending on their conditions.
-For most cases with gestational diabetes, dietary adjustments are enough to help improve their condition.
+Individuals with type 1 diabetes typically rely on insulin therapy.
+On the other hand, those with type 2 diabetes can choose between oral medications or insulin therapy, depending on individual conditions.
+For most cases of gestational diabetes, dietary adjustments are enough to improve the condition.

 Diabetes Prevention: Tips to Prevent Type 1 & 2 Diabetes